U.S. lawmakers say Boeing 737 MAX 8 grounded for at least 'weeks' | MarketScreener

 The FAA said Monday it planned to require the upgrade it termed "design changes" by April.
 An FAA spokesman confirmed Thursday that the FAA will not unground the airplanes until the software patch is approved and installed.

-Boeing and the FAA did not immediately comment.
+The software patch may not be enough to allow the planes to be ungrounded depending on the findings from the ongoing investigation into the crash of Ethiopian Airlines 302 that killed 157 people on Sunday.

+Boeing declined to comment, but said Monday it would roll out the software improvement "across the 737 MAX fleet in the coming weeks."

 Representative Rick Larsen said after the briefing the software upgrade would take a few weeks to complete and installing on all aircraft would take "at least through April."
 He said additional training would also have to take place.

+Larsen, the top Democrat on an aviation subcommittee, said despite the fact that the FAA was the last major regulator to ground the plane, the "rest of the world is looking to the FAA to lead the effort on the fix and to make a decision about ungrounding the airplanes."

 Representative Peter DeFazio, the chairman of the House Transportation and Infrastructure Committee, said the software upgrade will result in the airplanes behaving more like older versions of the 737.